 MORE INFORMATION ABOUT THE SUMMER INSTITUTE

-The National Math Foundation (NMF) Summer Institute programs will be held in conjunction with summer camps for K-5 students.
-Teachers will receive training in movement-based learning strategies and have the opportunity to reinforce their new learning through working with students.
+At the National Math Foundation (NMF) Summer Institute, teachers will receive training in movement-based learning strategies and have the opportunity to reinforce their new learning through working with students.
 Additional Summer Institute topics include self-development and community development, strategies for increasing parental involvement, grant writing, and wellness.

 Click here for more information!

 You will be a part of an enjoyable, fast-paced week of engaging, fun, kinesthetic math activities.
 You will soar to higher levels in mathematical confidence, understanding, and enjoyment.
 You will learn kinesthetic teaching techniques, collaborate with NMF participants on developing activities, and actively engage in math learning.

 After extensive training in the existing Math & Movement strategies, you will collaborate to identify existing best-practices for kinesthetic learning and to build a repertoire of movement-based learning activities applicable to individual students.
 Your contribution is crucial.
 You will have opportunities to share best practices and creative ideas which will enrich and strengthen the movement-based learning programs for all participating schools.